pomian17/CallMonitor/README.md

 ---

 ## Permissions
-The app requires the following permissions to function:
+The app requires the following permissions to function fully:
 - **READ_CALL_LOG**: To retrieve call log data.
 - **READ_PHONE_STATE**: To monitor ongoing call status.
 - **READ_CONTACTS**: To retrieve caller name from contacts.
 - **FOREGROUND_SERVICE**: To run HTTP server as a foreground service.

 When any permission is not granted app will continue to work but with limited functionality and mocked data.

 ---